mzeidenberg/fall24_0479_website/content/home/syllabus.md

 I plan to use the following breakdown for grading.

 * 5% - In-Class Exercises
+* 5% - Attendence
 * 25% - Homework
 * 50% - Weekly Quizzes
-* 20% - Final Exam
+* 15% - Final Exam

 ## In-Class Exercises

-I will be posting exercises on Ed (see below) to be done during class.
+I will be posting exercises on Ed Lessons (see below) to be done during class.

 You don't need to get these exercise right, but you do need to try to do them, that is, post some answer, in order to get credit for them.

-If you post some answer to 75% of the problems I post, you will get full credit for them.
+If you post some answer to 80% of the problems I post, you will get full credit for them.

+## Attendence

+I will be using paper exit tickets to measure attendence.
+These will be handed out at the beginning of class and collected at the end.
+You will get full credit for attendence if you attend 80% of the class sessions.

+I count attendence because research shows that students who come to class learn more.

 ## Homework

-There will be at least five assignments.
+There will be a weekly assignment.
+It will be done on the Ed Lessons platform and auto-graded.
+If you can't pass the auto-grading test, you will get partial credit for what you did do.

 You get 10 grace days for assignment due dates, to be used as you choose.
 For instance, if you turn the first assignment in 2 days late, you will have 8 days left.
 The graders will track this for you.
 After you exhaust your late days, you lose 10% for each day late.